 - Improve your readiness for life after university

-If, for whatever reason, the honours program is not for you, but you have a strong interest in conducting research, consider the research certificate.
-The research certificate is often viewed as equivalent to honours in post-graduate programs (but check with the specific program to be sure).
+If, for whatever reason, the honors program is not for you, but you have a strong interest in conducting research, consider the research certificate.
+The research certificate is often viewed as equivalent to honors in post-graduate programs (but check with the specific program to be sure).

-... and note that if you successfully complete the honours program, you also get the research certificate - which makes sense, because the honours program involves a heavy original research component.
+... and note that if you successfully complete the honors program, you also get the research certificate - which makes sense, because the honors program involves a heavy original research component.

-What kind of student is a Psychology Honours student?
-Honours students are typically self-starters, people with a keen curiosity and a desire to move beyond doing what they are told, to put in some serious work and mental effort and find out something new about behaviour, thought and the brain.
+What kind of student is a Psychology Honors student?
+Honors students are typically self-starters, people with a keen curiosity and a desire to move beyond doing what they are told, to put in some serious work and mental effort and find out something new about behaviour, thought and the brain.